nickthename/nickthename.github.io/guides/ladder.md

 It's impossible to leave queue manually.
 This is a bit annoying when playing in low population ladders online.
 Once a match is found, you'll have a minute or two to check-in or else get kicked out of the queue.
 To prevent dodging, the opponent's name isn't visible before checking in.
 Ranking in a ladder uses **peak rank, not current rank**, with win % used as a tiebreaker.
-A player who was once Rookie 3★ but has fallen to Rookie 0★ will still be ranked above a player whose current and highest rank is Roolie 2★.
+A player who was once Rookie 3★ but has fallen to Rookie 0★ will still be ranked above a player whose current and highest rank is Rookie 2★.

 ## Problems with Ladder